B.A. Degree Frequently Asked Questions

 What if I don’t have nine successful Landmark College credits midway through my second semester?

 Successful completion of nine credits in three disciplines demonstrates your ability to manage the liberal studies curriculum.
 If you have a rough semester starting out, or if you come up short in credits by the midpoint of your second semester, we will provide assistance toward pursuing the B.A. degree option on a case-by-case basis.

 What if I don’t have a 2.0 GPA?

 It is important for you to have acceptable grades to be successful in the B.A. program (particularly in the upper-level courses).
-Of course, we’d love you to have stellar grades.
-Still, if you experienced a challenging first semester, but look like you’re on course for success, we’ll be happy to review your plans on a case-by-case basis.
+Of course, we’d love for you to have stellar grades.
+Still, if you experienced a challenging first semester, but it looks like you’re on course for success, we’ll be happy to review your plans on a case-by-case basis.
 In general, declaring the B.A. track requires demonstrated progress in credit-bearing courses.

 How should I arrange this meeting with my advisor and the B.A. coordinator?